GUIDE 2025

 Even though technical documentation must be accurate, relevant, and up-to-date, the purpose of technical writing and documentation is not to create accurate, up-to-date, and relevant documentation.

-The purpose of technical writing and documentation is help to users and readers achieve a goal through a quick and efficient transfer of information.
+The purpose of technical writing and documentation is to help users and readers achieve a goal through a quick and efficient transfer of information.
 Examples of user goals include learning how to solve a problem or understand a concept or idea.

 Why Do You Need to Test Documentation Usability?

 A product or documentation that is released without appropriate testing cannot only lead to product failure, but it can also lead to loss of revenue, reputation, customers, and even lawsuits.
 Documentation usability testing will not only lead to improvements to the documentation, it will also contribute to the success of your products, increased customer loyalty and brand value, and business growth.
+Usability metrics can be used to measure the effectiveness of your documentation.

 A team that can include product designers, technical writers, marketers, software developers, and subject matter experts creates documentation.
 The documentation team has its own perspective, mindset, and point of view: what appeals to the documentation team might not appeal to actual users.
 Therefore, the main reason to test documentation usability is to ascertain whether the documentation will help actual users.